FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Experimental Validation

-\textbf{Convergence time.} We define the convergence time as the index of the first global training round when the validation accuracy does not change more than 0.01 compared with that of the last round.
-Table~\ref{tab:conv_time_comparison} shows the convergence time for Cora, Citeseer, and Pubmed. \emph{FedGCN has the lowest convergence time, about 50\% lower than BDS-GCN}, for all three datasets in the i.i.d. and partial-i.i.d. settings.
-In the non-i.i.d. setting, FedGCN converges more slowly due to including information on cross-client nodes from other classes (which is less helpful for the model).
-FedGCN (0-hop) converges slowly due to information loss, as does BDS-GCN.
-The centralized algorithm, although it does not have any information loss, converges more slowly than FedGCN or FedGCN (1-hop) as all federated methods contain $\tau = 3$ local training epochs in each global training round and can thus make more progress in each round.
+We first evaluate our methods under i.i.d. $(\beta = 10000)$ and non-i.i.d. $(\beta = 100,1)$ Dirichlet data distributions on the four datasets to illustrate FedGCN's performance relative to the centralized, BDS-GCN, and FedSage+ baselines under different levels of communication.

+As shown in Table \ref{tab:accuracy_comparison}, \emph{FedGCN(1-, 2-hop) has higher test accuracy than FedSage+ and BDS-GCN}, reaching the same test accuracy as centralized training in all settings.
+FedGCN(1-, 2-hop) is able to converge faster to reach the same accuracy with the optimal number of hops depending on the data distribution.
+In such a cross-silo setting (10 clients), FedGCN(1-hop) achieves a good tradeoff between communication and model accuracy. \emph{FedGCN (0-hop) performs worst in the i.i.d. and non-i.i.d. settings, due to information loss from cross-client edges}.

+\textbf{Why Non-i.i.d Has Better Accuracy in 0-hop?} In Table~\ref{tab:accuracy_comparison} with 10 clients, 0-hop has better accuracy since non-i.i.d. has fewer cross-client edges (less information loss) than i.i.d as in theoretical analysis.

-\textbf{Communication cost with accuracy.} Figure~\ref{fig:communication_with_accuracy} shows the communication cost and test accuracy of different methods on the OGBN-ArXiv dataset. \emph{FedGCN (0-, 1-, and 2-hop) requires little communication with high accuracy}, while Distributed GCN, BDS-GCN and {FedSage+} require communication at every round, incurring over 100$\times$ the communication cost of any of FedGCN's variants.
-FedGCN (0-hop) requires much less communication than 1- and 2-hop FedGCN, but has lower accuracy due to information loss in the i.i.d. and partial-i.i.d. settings, displaying a convergence-communication tradeoff.
+\textbf{Communication Cost vs. Accuracy.} Figure~\ref{fig:communication_with_accuracy} shows the communication cost and test accuracy of different methods on the OGBN-ArXiv dataset. \emph{FedGCN (0-, 1-, and 2-hop) requires little communication with high accuracy}, while Distributed GCN, BDS-GCN and {FedSage+} require communication at every round, incurring over 100$\times$ the communication cost of any of FedGCN's variants.
+FedGCN (0-hop) requires much less communication than 1- and 2-hop FedGCN, but has lower accuracy due to information loss, displaying a convergence-communication tradeoff.
 Both 1- and 2-hop FedGCN achieve similar accuracy as centralized GCN, indicating that a 1-hop approximation of cross-client edges is sufficient in practice to achieve an accurate model.